kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 - [X] Implement the new policy option.
 - [X] Ensure proper unit tests are in place.
-- [X] Ensure proper e2e node tests are in place.

 #### Beta

-- [X] Gather feedback from consumers of the new policy option.
+- [ ] Gather feedback from consumers of the new policy option.
-- [X] Verify no major bugs reported in the previous cycle.
+- [ ] Verify no major bugs reported in the previous cycle.

 #### GA

-- [X] Allow time for feedback (1 year).
+- [ ] Allow time for feedback (1 year).
-- [X] Make sure all risks have been addressed.
+- [ ] Make sure all risks have been addressed.

 ### Upgrade / Downgrade Strategy